But that’s not what he finds when he looks outside.

 “Wow, real Photoshop!
 Is it similar to Photoshop Elements?”

 “Yes and no. The file formats are all the same, psd and jpg, and so on.
 It doesn’t have the organizer that’s part of Elements, but my laptop has Bridge and it can be used for saving and organizing files.
 Also, Photoshop has features that go beyond what you can do with Elements.
-I think you could pick it up once you use it for a few minutes.
+I think you could pick it up once you use it for a while.
 Do you need to use the organizer?”

 “No, I don’t need it, so I can get along without it.
 I’m working on a single psd file with multiple layers.
 The project is about overlaying multiple layers.”